kelly-lin/nine-coding-challenge/README.md

 # Welcome to my solution to the 9Digital Coding Challenge
 This repository contains the REST API source code for returning a filtered list of tv shows.
-The scope of this application is to take a post request with a JSON payload containing information about tv shows and returning a list of shows which have DRM and have 1 or more episodes.
+The scope of this application is to take a post request with a JSON payload, containing information about tv shows and return a list of shows which have DRM and have 1 or more episodes in JSON.

 # Important notes
 Requests have be to submitted to the end point with the following JSON structure: